Get the most out of your visit to the Finnish Archipelago - Explore The Archipelago Trail!

 The trail has attracted cyclists, bikers and motorists for over 20 years.
 Island hopping is the route’s specialty.

 Cycling is great in the Archipelago May through to the end of September but the whole trail is only open for a round trip between mid-May and the end of August.
 Out of the main season, you can make a return journey by bus, continue to The Åland Islands or use the pick-up, drop-off bike hire service.
+E-bike hire from 10bikes.

 The Small Archipelago Trail is perfect if you are short on time but want to experience the most of the archipelago.